 Download Adobe Acrobat Reader

-Central Scotland green network - a national development within the National Planning Framework which aims to make ‘a significant contribution to Scotland's sustainable economic development’.
+Central Scotland Green Network - A national development within the National Planning Framework which aims to make ‘a significant contribution to Scotland's sustainable economic development’.
 It’s aim is to change the face of Central Scotland by restoring and improving the rural and urban landscape of the area.

-Cycling Scotland - working with others, to help create and deliver opportunities and an environment so anyone anywhere in Scotland can cycle easily and safely.
+Cycling Scotland - Working with others, to help create and deliver opportunities and an environment so anyone anywhere in Scotland can cycle easily and safely.

-Greenspace Scotland - a social enterprise, working with a wide range of national and local partners to improve the quality of life of people living and working in urban Scotland through the planning, development and sustainable management of greenspaces as a key part of the green infrastructure of our towns and cities.
+Greenspace Scotland - A social enterprise, working with a wide range of national and local partners to improve the quality of life of people living and working in urban Scotland through the planning, development and sustainable management of greenspaces as a key part of the green infrastructure of our towns and cities.

-Local Authorities and National Park Authorities (Cairngorms National Park Authority; Loch Lomond & The Trossachs National Park) - have a key role in promoting outdoor recreation opportunities in their areas and are responsible for preparing the core path plan networks in their areas.
+Local authorities and National Park Authorities (Cairngorms National Park Authority; Loch Lomond & The Trossachs National Park) - Have a key role in promoting outdoor recreation opportunities in their areas and are responsible for preparing the core path plan networks in their areas.
 Core paths enable and encourage members of the public to exercise their rights of access.

-Scotland’s national nature reserves - A number of organisations manage National Nature Reserves in Scotland.
-These include Scottish Natural Heritage, Forestry Commission Scotland, National Trust for Scotland, Royal Society for the Protection of Birds, Scottish Wildlife Trust, Woodland Trust and South Lanarkshire Council.
+Scotland’s National Nature Reserves - A number of organisations manage National Nature Reserves in Scotland.
+These include NatureScot, Forestry and Land Scotland, National Trust for Scotland, Royal Society for the Protection of Birds, Scottish Wildlife Trust, Woodland Trust and South Lanarkshire Council.

-Scottish land and estates - Represents landowners across Scotland, demonstrating good land ownership and management, and promoting better communication and mutual understanding between land managers and those who use the countryside recreationally.
+Scottish Land and Estates - Represents landowners across Scotland, demonstrating good land ownership and management, and promoting better communication and mutual understanding between land managers and those who use the countryside recreationally.

 Sustrans - Scotland - Works closely with communities, the Scottish Government, local authorities and other partners to ensure that the people of Scotland have access to a network of safe walking and cycling routes; making Scotland a healthy, happy place to live, work and play, and a sustainable and beautiful tourist destination.

-The Scottish Government - The Government will seek to increase accessibility, education and awareness.
+The Scottish Government - The government will seek to increase accessibility, education and awareness.